magento/devdocs/guides/v2.0/extension-dev-guide/component-registration.md

 ###Invoke registration.php in composer.json

-After you create your registration.php file and you are creating [your module's composer.json file](create_module.html#add-the-module8217s-composerjson-file), remember to invoke your registration.php file in the autoload section of composer.json:
+After you create your registration.php file and you are creating [your module's composer.json file](create_module.html#add-the-module8217s-composerjson-file), remember to invoke your `registration.php` file in the autoload section of `composer.json`:

      {
     "name": "Acme-vendor/bar-component",